Nama people: Burials

 person spend a week preparing the grave site, digging, and using flattened oil drums as sheets.
-The actual mourning takes place three days before the actual burial.
-During the first two night of the mourning, there is singing of hymns, preaching, and praying.
+The mourning takes place three days before the actual burial.
+During the first two nights of the mourning, there is singing of hymns, preaching, and praying.
 On the last day of the mourning and the day of the burial, there are speeches presented and messages of condolences.
-The grave site itself is lined with brick and once the body is inside a wooden board is laid upon the top before it is covered with dirt.
+The grave site itself is lined with brick, and once the body is inside, a wooden board is laid upon the top before it is covered with dirt.
 This style of the burial site makes it easy for preservation of the body.

 Wedding ritual

 Namas have a complicated wedding ritual.
-First the man has to discuss his intentions with his family.
+First, the man has to discuss his intentions with his family.
 If they agree they will advise him of the customs to ask the bride's family and then accompany him to the place she lives.
-The yard at the bride's living place is prepared prior to the future husband's family's arrival, animal hides are laid out in the corners for the different groups to sit down and discuss.
+The yard at the bride's living place is prepared prior to the future husband's family's arrival; animal hides are laid out in the corners for the different groups to sit down and discuss.

-The groom's family ask for the gate to be opened.
+The groom's family will ask for the gate to be opened.
 If this is granted, the groom is interrogated about details of the bride, including the circumstances of their first meeting and how to identify her body marks to make sure both know each other well.
 If the bride is pregnant or already has children from her future husband or someone else, the bride is subjected to the "door cleansing" ceremony (slaughtering and consuming a snow-white goat).
 After several days the wedding ritual continues in reverse; the bride's family visits the clan of the groom.
 If all is to the satisfaction of the two clans, an engagement day is announced.

 At the engagement, the groom's family brings live animals to the woman's family home.
 The animals are slaughtered, hung on three sticks, and each part is offered to the bride's family.
 Other items like bags of sugar or flour are only offered in quantities of two or four to indicate that there will always be abundance of food.
 This process is also celebrated in reverse at the man's family home.
 White flags are mounted on both families' houses which may not be taken off but wither or are blown off by the wind one day.

-The wedding preparations can take up to one year.
+The wedding preparations can take up to a year.
 The family of the groom makes a gift to the bride's mother, traditionally a cow and a calf, for she has raised the bride at her breast.
 A bargaining process accompanies the gift that can take weeks in itself.
 On wedding day, both families provide animals and other food and bring it to the bride's home.
 The wedding itself takes place in a church.
 Festivities afterward go on for several days.
 The first night after the wedding the couple spends separately.
 On the next morning, they set off for their own home.